 If you need to take your child out of school for any length of time to attend a medical appointment, then the school office must be notified in advance.
 We also ask to see the letter confirming the date and time of the medical appointment.
 Please ensure that, where possible, medical appointments are made outside of school time.

-Additionally, the guidance for issuing penalty notices for unauthorised absence has been revised.
-It now states that:
+The guidance for issuing penalty notices for unauthorised absence states that:

 Penalty Notices can only be issued in cases where a pupil of compulsory school age has been absent from school and the absence has not been authorised